 The internet has undoubtedly made home education more accessible to everyone, everywhere.
 There is nothing you can’t find out about or learn about online.

 From learning a musical instrument, finding experiments to work on or learning a new skill, the flexibility of our time means that the children can expand their knowledge about the things they are really interested in, as well as the things we might feel they need to learn as standard.
+Take proper keyboard usage for example, there are great typing programs for kids on this website that are sure to prepare children in a fun and easy way for digital communication.

 You can tailor your child’s home education to suit them